Major search effort underway for lost, unprepared hiker near Lions Bay

 Temperatures in Lions Bay early Thursday morning were hovering around freezing.

-The man is in his 20s, and has some hiking experience, according to Colwell.
+He is wearing a burgundy hoodie with black shorts, leggings, and running shoes.
+SAR says the images were taken Wednesday.

+The images have been posted near the helicopter staging area.
+Search and rescue says anyone who spotted the man hiking should contact RCMP.

 "He's not completely inexperienced.
-But I would say not as well prepared as one should be."
+But I would say not as well prepared as one should be," Colwell said.

 The search plan for Thursday involves two helicopters, and 30 to 40 volunteers from several different search teams that will now comb through the area.